Football at the African Games

-The men's Association football tournament has been held at every session of the African Games since 1965.
+The men's association football tournament has been held at every edition of the African Games since 1965.
 Women's competition was added in 2003.

+History

+The first tournament started in 1965 in Brazzaville, Congo and was won by the hosts Congo.
+The first women's tournament started in 2003 in Abuja, Nigeria and was won by Nigeria.

-Since 1991, age limit for men teams is under-23, same as the age limit in football competitions at the Summer Olympics.
+Between 1991 and 2015, age limit for men teams was under-23, same as the age limit in football competitions at the Summer Olympics but since 2019, age limit for men teams was under-20.